TapasTripura/Bayesian-Lagrangian-Discovery/README.md

 # Bayesian-Lagrangian-Discovery
 Bayesian framework for discovering interpretable Lagrangian of dynamical systems from data

-## This repository contains the python codes of the paper
+## This repository contains the Python codes of the paper
   > + Tapas Tripura and Souvik Chakraborty (2024).
 A Bayesian framework for discovering interpretable Lagrangian of dynamical systems from data.
 [Paper](https://arxiv.org/abs/2310.06241)
   > + Schematic Architecture
   ![Schematic Architecture](Methodology_Lagrange.png)

-  > + Cpmparison with HNN and LNN
+  > + Comparison with HNN and LNN
   ![Comparison](Comparison.png)

 ## Files